MyPureCloud/developer-center-blog/source/2017-07-19-evolving-the-contact-lookup-api/index.html.md

 ![DynamoDB](DynamoDB-Amazon-Web-Services.png)

 [DynamoDB](https://aws.amazon.com/dynamodb) provides consistent, sub 10ms performance at virtually any scale when searching by hash key, with no infrastructure to maintain.
-Dozens of microservices with PureCloud use DynamoDB.
+Dozens of microservices with Genesys Cloud use DynamoDB.
 If we are big fans of Elasticsearch, we're superfans of DynamoDB.
 As mentioned above, we are already using DynamoDB as the contacts home of record, which begs the question:

 **Question**: so... could we just add a Global Secondary Index (GSI) to our existing table?